-The large card uses provides the same functionality as the small card, but with support up to interface.
+The large card uses the Primary 4C + OCP bay connector to provide the same functionality as the small card along with an additional Secondary 4C connector to provide up to a x32 PCIe interface.
 The large card utilizes both the Primary and Secondary connectors.
 The large size card supports higher power envelopes and provides additional board area for more complex designs.
-The small card form factor supports up to connector.
+The large card form factor supports up to 150W of delivered power to the card edge across the two connectors.

 Figure 5: Example Large Card Form Factor